marado/yarn.social/index.md

 ---
 title: Yarn.social - The decentralized social micro-blogging platform that actually respects your privacy
+description: Yarn.social is a decentralised self-hosted social media that has a privacy-first focus.
+There are no ads, no tracking and no personal information is ever collected or stored.
 keywords: yarn, social media, twtxt, decentralized, privacy first
 ---